 Mr. Duffy is a retired partner of the law firm of Cravath, Swaine & Moore and a successful author.
 He is a Life Trustee of the New York Public Library, and on the Board of Directors of the Commonweal Foundation, the Baryshnikov Arts Center and the School of American Ballet.
 Mr. Duffy received his B.A. from Princeton University and his LL.
 B from Harvard Law School.

-Mr. Cami is a partner at Davis Polk.
-From 2010 to 2016, he was a partner and General Counsel at TPG.
+Mr. Cami is a partner and General Counsel of TPG.
 From 2000 until he joined TPG in 2010, Mr. Cami was partner at the law firm, Cravath, Swaine & Moore LLP, in New York City, where his practice was focused on mergers & acquisitions, leveraged transactions and general corporate and board advice.
 From 1994 through 2000, Mr. Cami was an associate in the New York and London offices of Cravath.
 Prior to that, Mr. Cami served as law clerk to the Honorable Kevin Thomas Duffy of the Southern District of New York, during which time Judge Duffy presided over the first World Trade Center bombing criminal case.
 Mr. Cami graduated with honors from Harvard University and earned his J.D., with order of the coif honors from Rutgers Law School.